 You can cook Cevapi in the oven.
 Preheat oven to 360F and place the sausages on baking tray lined with parchment paper.
 Turn once after 10-15 minutes and repeat on other side.
 If they get a little dry, baste them with a touch of olive oil.

 By now, the peppers and eggplant should be cool enough and the skin should fall off with ease.
 In case it doesn’t, or you find it is sticky, try peeling them in a bowl of cold water.

-You can chop and mince by hand, or use a food processor in chop mode.
+You can chop and mince by hand, or use a food processor (on Amazon) in chop mode.
 Add in the chopped onions, lemon juice and fresh parsley.
 The result is simply a much smoother paste.
 Throw in some lemon zest if you like!